 106 Scripps Hall

-Professor Trauschweizer edits a book series on War and Society in the Midwest (with David J. Ulbrich) for Ohio University Press
+Together with David J. Ulbrich, Professor Trauschweizer edits a book series on War and Society in North America for Ohio University Press.

 409 Bentley Annex

 Patrick S. Washburn, Professor Emeritus of Journalism.
 Professor Washburn received his doctorate from Indiana University and has been a newspaper reporter and columnist.
 He is the author of A Question of Sedition: The Federal Government’s Investigation of the Black Press during World War II (1986), Journalism Monographs, April 1990 and December 2013; co-author of The Greenwood Library of American War Reporting: Vol. 5, World War I & World War II, The European Theater (Westport, Conn.: Greenwood Press, 2005); author of The African American Newspaper: Voice of Freedom (Evanston, IL.: Northwestern University Press, 2006); plus numerous articles published in various mass communication journals.

 Patricia A. Weitsman is Professor of Political Science and Director of War and Peace Studies.
 She did her undergraduate work at Indiana University, spending one year at the Hebrew University in Jerusalem.
 She received her M.A., M. Phil., and Ph.D. from Columbia University.